robert-impey/tree-sorter/README.md

 ### Examples

+The input might contain a few trees in no particular order:

+    $ cat fixtures/two-deep-with-gaps.txt
+    1 one
+        i one
+        iii one
+        ii one

+    3 three
+        iii three
+        i three
+        ii three

+    2 two
+        ii two
+        iii two
+        i two

     $ ./TreeSorter.py ~/docs/todo.txt

-Reads the contents of the text file and prints out the trees in order.
+The tool reads the contents of the text file and prints out the trees in order.

-    $ ./TreeSorter.py ~/docs/todo.txt --SeparateTopLevel
+    $ ./TreeSorter.py fixtures/two-deep-with-gaps.txt
+    1 one
+        i one
+        ii one
+        iii one
+    2 two
+        i two
+        ii two
+        iii two
+    3 three
+        i three
+        ii three
+        iii three

-Separates "top level" trees with a blank line.
-This is useful for fast navigation in vim.
+The --SeparateTopLevl puts a blank line between "top level" trees.
+This is useful for navigating nimbly in vim.

+    $ ./TreeSorter.py fixtures/two-deep-with-gaps.txt --SeparateTopLevel
+    1 one
+        i one
+        ii one
+        iii one

+    2 two
+        i two
+        ii two
+        iii two

+    3 three
+        i three
+        ii three
+        iii three

+The --InPlace flag writes the sorted trees on top of the input file.

     $ ./TreeSorter.py ~/docs/todo.txt --SeparateTopLevel --InPlace

-Writes the sorted trees on top of the input file.
-The tool creates a back up file with the extension ".bak" first.
+In this case, the tool creates a back up file with the extension ".bak" first.
 Obviously, you've already got other back ups anyway.
 This is free software.
 I take no respobsibility for anything that happens to your files.
 See license.

 ## License